youwenshao/staffroom/README.md

 ### For IT Staff

 **Code Review Information**:
-- All templates use Jinja2 syntax for dynamic content
+- Templates use Jinja2 syntax for dynamic content.
-- Form submissions are handled via POST requests
+- Form submissions are handled via POST requests; plan payloads are stored as JSONB in Postgres.
-- Client-side JavaScript handles dynamic form features (adding rows, file previews, etc.)
+- Client-side JavaScript handles dynamic form features (adding rows, file previews, etc.).
-- No external APIs or databases are used
-- All styling is contained in template files or Bootstrap CSS
+- Storage for diagrams is via S3-compatible buckets; URLs are persisted in Postgres.

 **Code Quality Notes**:
-- Inline styles and scripts are used in templates for simplicity
+- Inline styles and scripts are used in templates for simplicity.
-- No minification or build process required
-- Pure Python/Flask backend with no ORM or database layer
+- No build step required; pure Python/Flask backend with psycopg2/bcrypt/boto3.
-- Frontend uses vanilla JavaScript (no frameworks)
+- Frontend uses vanilla JavaScript (no frameworks).

 ### Terms of Service